zmalone/chef-web-docs/source/compliance-remediate/rhel/index.md

 After completing this lesson, you should be able to:

-* test the remediation on a local instance
+* test the remediation on a local instance.
-* update a node with the remediation
+* update a node with the remediation.
-* prove that the remediation fixed the compliance failure
+* prove that the remediation fixed the compliance failure.

 Let's get started by ensuring you're all set up.